unikraft/summer-of-code-2021/content/en/docs/sessions/07-syscall-shim/index.md

    07     .tdata .init_array .fini_array .data.rel.ro .dynamic .got
 ```

-As an overview of the whole process, when we want to run an application on Unikraft using binary
-compatibility, the first step is to pass the application to the unikernel as an initial ram disk.
-Once
+As an overview of the whole process, when we want to run an application on Unikraft using binary compatibility, the first step is to pass the application to the unikernel as an initial ram disk.
-the unikernel gets the application, the loader reads the executable segments and loads them accordingly.
+Once the unikernel gets the application, the loader reads the executable segments and loads them accordingly.
 After the program is loaded, the last step is to jump to its entry point and start executing.

-The loader that we currently have implemented in Unikraft only supports executables that are static
-(so all the libraries are part of the executables) and also position-independent.
-A position independent
+The loader that we currently have implemented in Unikraft only supports executables that are static (so all the libraries are part of the executables) and also position-independent.
-binary is a binary that can run correctly independent of the address at which it was loaded.
+A position independent binary is a binary that can run correctly independent of the address at which it was loaded.

-## 02. Syscall shim
+## 02. Syscall Shim

-As stated previously the system call shim layer is the layer that we use in order to achieve the same
-system call behaviour as the Linux kernel.
+As stated previously the system call shim layer is the layer that we use in order to achieve the same system call behaviour as the Linux kernel.

 Let's take a code snippet that does a system call from a binary: